AllStarLink/Voter/VOTER_RTCM-firmware/build-files/README.md

 Remove the "autoconfiguration" of the baud rate, and resetting PPS/GPS polarity to 0 when changing to/from NMEA/TSIP.
 This just adds confusion when trying to set up a GPS.
 Leave the baud and polarity settings alone.

+This version reverses the logic for ToS/DSCP marking of packets.
+Now, by default, we will mark all packets outbound from the VOTER/RTCM with DSCP 48 (802.1p Class 6 aka Network Control ToS).
+Debug Level 16 now DISABLES ToS, changing the packets to Routine.
+Don't forget, you still need utos=y in your voter.conf to mark packets from the server TO the VOTER/RTCM.